 This product line may be installed in one of the upflow, downflow, horizontal left or horizontal right orientations as shown in Figures 3, 4, 5 and 6.
-The unit may be installed in horizontal left orientation as shipped (refer to specific sections for more information).
+The unit may be installed in horizontal left orientation as shipped (refer to the production Specification for more information).